 Emma has several years’ experience working in ecological consultancy and joined BSG Ecology’s Derbyshire office in February 2019.
 Prior to this she held posts with multi-disciplinary consultancies in eastern England.

 Emma has a BSc (Hons) in Physical Geography from the University of Durham and an MSc in Environmental Sustainability from the University of Edinburgh.
 Her MSc research project investigated the impact of deer on the regeneration of native woodland the Scottish Highlands.
-In her spare time Emma is a keen ornithologist and is involved in bird ringing.
-She is also a keen wildlife photographer and illustrator.
+In her spare time Emma is a keen wildlife photographer and artist.